codefellows/seattle-javascript-401n3/lecture-01-modular-patterns/README.md

  * [C++ Node Api](three://nodejs.org/dist/latest-v4.x/docs/api/)

 #### Reading the Node Docs
-* Node has a relitvly fast deployment cycle, make sure you read the docs for the version of node you are using
+* Node has a relatively fast deployment cycle, make sure you read the docs for the version of node you are using
 * stability index
- * 0 - depricated
+ * 0 - deprecated
- * 1 - Expieramental
+ * 1 - Experimental
  * 2 - Stable
  * 3 - Locked

 # Modular Patterns
 * [CommonJS Modules](http://www.commonjs.org/specs/modules/1.0/)
  * A Spec that defines how defines how modules should be written in javascript
-* `require()` is the functuion used to import modules in CommonJS
+* `require()` is the function used to import modules in CommonJS
- * works with relitive paths, node API, and npm modules
+ * works with relative paths, node API, and npm modules
 * `__dirname` a global variable that represents the path to the directory of the current file

 ## `module.exports` and `exports`
 * `module.exports`
- * module is an obeject on the global object
+ * module is an object on the global object
- * `exports` is the property on `module` that is loaded when a "module" gets required from a `requre()` call
+ * `exports` is the property on `module` that is loaded when a "module" gets required from a `require()` call
  * by default exports is an empty object

 #### module.exports